Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

 Med Spa Email Marketing Benchmarks

-Health and fitness emails average roughly 41% open rates according to industry benchmarks from Mailchimp and HubSpot.
+Health and fitness emails averaged roughly 41% open rates in 2025 industry benchmarks from Mailchimp and HubSpot.
 Med spa outreach tends to perform close to that range when properly targeted, though response rates depend heavily on your offer and personalization quality.
+Treat these as directional, not gospel — and re-check the current benchmark before you set internal goals.

 Personalization That Isn't Fake